themeteorchef/writing-an-api/writing-an-api.md

 ```
 Woah!
 This isn't as scary as it looks.
 At this point we're not introducing anything new, just pushing the limits of what we already have.
 The first thing to point out is our validation, what is that thing?
 Well.
 Because a `PUT` request is all about updating existing objects, we may not always be updating using a `1:1` representation of the existing object (read: same fields each time).
 To compensate, we need to pass all of the different variations of objects we might get from our user.
 Seriously?!
 If we want to be on top of our game, yes.
 Here, we've simply considered each possible permutation of the object we could receive from our users.

 Again, once we have verified that our data exists and is valid, we go to perform the update.
 First, though, we verify that the document we're trying to update actually exists.
-If it does, we carry on, it if it doesn't we send back an error letting the user know we can't update something that doesn't exist.
-Just like our `POST` request, if there's no data or it's invalid, we throw a `403` error letting them no to straighten up their act.
+If it does, we carry on, if it doesn't we send back an error letting the user know we can't update something that doesn't exist.
+Just like our `POST` request, if there's no data or it's invalid, we throw a `403` error letting them know to straighten up their act.

 Boom!
 Last one.
 Let's do this `DELETE` thing.